 - Explore heritage and archaeological policies and learn how to translate the data and finds from excavations to appeal to a wider audience.

 See for more information about the courses, the programme structure.

 The bachelor's programme in Archaeology offers two specialisations: World Archaeology and Heritage and Society.
-In the first year, you will make a choice.
+At the end of the first year, you will make a choice.

 The first Archaeology year has about 32 hours of lectures per week.
 Besides, you are required to spend about 8 hours per week on autonomous study.